SoCal-Software-Labs/statetrace_django/readme.md

 python -m pip install git+https://github.com/SoCal-Software-Labs/statetrace_django
 ```

 In Settings.py add statetrace django to installed apps and middleware.
+Make sure to make it the last entry in both lists.

 ```python